September 2024

 After addressing existing calluses, focusing on prevention is critical to maintaining healthy feet.
 To avoid future callus formation, guarantee proper shoe fit and avoid tight footwear that can create pressure points.
 Keep your toenails trimmed straight across to reduce pressure on your toes, which can contribute to callus development.

-Podiatrists are experts are treating your corns and calluses with the latest technology and evidence-based treatments.
-If your feet are causing you pain, don't hestiate in making an appointment to get the care you need.
+Podiatrists are experts at treating your feet with the latest technology and evidence-based treatments.
+Don't hestiate in making an appointment to get the care you need.

 Use cushioned insoles or orthotic inserts to support and minimise foot friction.
 These additions can help distribute pressure more evenly across your foot, reducing the likelihood of callus formation in specific areas.